Trump Campaign Manager Announces ‘Bigger, Better, And Badder’ Presidential Race In 2020

 — CBS News (@CBSNews) April 28, 2019

-In remains to be seen which of the Democratic Party contenders will Trump face in 2020, and even though the Democratic primary is months away, the president is injecting himself in the national conversation, frequently insulting and ridiculing his potential opponents.
+It remains to be seen which of the Democratic Party contenders will Trump face in 2020, and even though the Democratic primary is months away, the president is injecting himself in the national conversation, frequently insulting and ridiculing his potential opponents.

 Trump Goes Off on 2020 Democrats; Slams ‘Sleepy Joe’ Biden, ‘Crazy Bernie’ Sanders, ‘Pocahontas’ https://t.co/8Sr6f3OtDU pic.twitter.com/55khYynZTQ